Muscles in Action: Method

+\looseness=-1 We use a common architecture for both the encoder and decoder, with only minimal modifications between them to adapt to their input and output modalities.
+See Figure \ref{fig:arch} for an overview of both architectures.
+We factorize the architectures:

-where $g_\theta$ is our local motion encoder, and $f_\psi$ is our global feature network.
-See Figure \ref{fig:arch} for an overview of our architecture.
+where $g$ is a local feature extractor and $f$ is a global feature network.

-The local motion encoder is composed of a pretrained 2D keypoint extractor network, denoted by $v$, using the open-sourced VIBE checkpoints \cite{kocabas2020vibe}, followed by a temporal convolutional layer.
-The keypoints computed from $v(x)$ are a matrix of size $\mathbb{R}^{kd \times t}$, where $k$ is the number of keypoints, $d$ is their dimensionality, and $t$ is the number of frames.
+The local feature extractor for the Motion-to-Muscle encoder receives keypoints $x \in \mathbb{R}^{KD \times T}$, where $K$ is the number of keypoints, $D$ is their dimensionality, and $T$ is the number of frames.
 This matrix is then convolved with a filter $\theta$ that has $c$ channels:

 The spatial dimension of the kernels $\theta$ spans the entirety of the key-point dimension, and the temporal dimension spans roughly a second of time.
-Each kernel outputs a feature $f$, where $f \in \mathbb{R}^{1 \times t}$.
-Since there are $c$ channels, the resulting output from the temporal convolution layer is a sequence of $t$ embeddings $e_{1}, ..., e_{t}$, s.t. $e \in \mathbb{R}^{128}$.
-Convolutions excel at detecting subtle motion patterns, which makes this a very good embedding for the next part of the architecture.
-Additionally, convolution is designed for spatial invariance which is why we chose to make the spatial dimension of the kernel match the number of coordinates, otherwise motion patterns for legs would need to correspond to similar muscle activation patterns as motion patterns for arms, for example.
-However, the same motion in pattern in different limbs correspond to drastic differences in muscle activations, as previously explained by comparing gravity's relationship to hands and feet.
-The local motion encoder is local temporally, but global spatially.
+Each kernel outputs a feature $n$, where $n \in \mathbb{R}^{1 \times T}$.
+Since there are $c$ channels, the resulting output from the temporal convolution layer is a sequence of $T$ embeddings $d_{1}, ..., d_{T}$, s.t. $d_t \in \mathbb{R}^{128}$.

+For the Muscle-to-Motion decoder, the local feature extractor has the same structure, except the input is the muscle activation $m \in \mathbb{R}^{M \times T}$.
+The convolutional layer's spatial dimension is changed to span the entirety of the muscle dimension, $M$, and the temporal dimension still spans roughly a second of time.
+The output dimensionality is thus also a sequence of $T$ embeddings $d_{1}, ..., d_{T}$, s.t. $d_{t} \in \mathbb{R}^{128}$.